ArcaEge/flappy/README.md

 # Flappy bird on a Pi Pico

-Flappy bird on a Pi Pico 2, written in C. This project is itself used as a stepping stone to come up with the algorithm, where the final aim is to write it in raw assembly.
+Flappy bird on a Pi Pico 2, written in C, with the goal of writing it in raw assembly in the future.
+Uses an SSD1306 display.